shsagir/play-area-sync/docs/security.md

 ## Code access

-You store your public SSH key with your fortrabbit Account.
+We recomend to store your [public SSH](/ssh-keys) key with your fortrabbit Account.
 You can also install multiple keys with your Account, for instance one for your desktop, one for your laptop. fortrabbit automatically installs your up-to-date key(s) on each App you have access to.

 ### Check your SSH keys